GovTechSG/apex-cloud-troubleshooting/docs/logs/debugging-API-issues2.md

-# Debugging API request issues using the Traffic Trace dashboard
+# Debugging API request issues

 To debug a problematic API request, you can trace the request using its **Correlation ID**.